 - The basis for assessment within the BMS master's programme is the curriculum map in which the intended learning outcomes for the courses and career skills are described.
-The assessment of the 4 career skills are embedded in the courses and other programme components.
-The student formulates personal learning goals for which the course- and programme component embedded assessment and feedback information of the 4 career skills can be used. - Within the programme of assessment, a variety of assessment and feedback instruments are used.
-Each exam (component) provides specific information on aspects or sub-aspects of the knowledge, insight and skills.
-The student must collect assessment and feedback information in the portfolio. - Instructions concerning the content, format and assessment criteria of each exam component will be published in the assessment plan for that component.
+The assessment of the career skills are embedded in the courses and other programme components.
+The student formulates personal learning goals for which the course- and programme component embedded assessment and feedback information of the career skills can be used. - Within the programme of assessment, a variety of assessment and feedback instruments are used.
+Each exam (component) provides specific information on aspects or sub-aspects of the knowledge, insight and skills. - Instructions concerning the content, format and assessment criteria of each exam component will be published in the assessment plan for that component.
 This assessment plan will be available in the Student Portal at the start of the exam component.